Zatanna: Zatara Quest and the JLA

 In her debut, she is introduced during her quest to find her father, first encountering Hawkman and Hawkgirl.
 During her quest, she encounters various other superheroes such as Batman and Robin (wherein she was disguised as a witch under the control of villain the Outsider) and teams up with others including the Atom, Green Lantern, and the Elongated Man.
-Eventually, she learns her father's fate and finds him in the mystic dimension of Kharma and encounters the evil Allura, where her good counterpart forces her to lift the curse, reuniting father and daughter after 2 decades.
+Eventually, she learns her father's fate and finds him in the mystic dimension of Kharma and encounters the evil Allura, where her good counterpart forces her to lift the curse, reuniting father and daughter after two decades.

 Not long after, she is elected to become a valued member of the Justice League of America, although in her tenure her powers were originally diminished, allowing her only to control natural forces.
 Both her mother and her true background is later revealed to her, when Zatanna learns the cause of her mother's disappearance and reason for faking her death: possessing a "medula jewel" within her brain, it acted as a source of power for her clan of the Hidden Ones.
 Fearing her clan would hunt down her daughter, who also inherited a medulla jewel, she telepathically warns her, with Sindella's magic having the odd side-effect of transforming her costume to one resembling her own.
 With her father and JLA, they meet Sindella, where she explains her disappearances and sacrifices herself to save Zatanna and Zatara from captivity.

 Post Crisis on Infinite Earths

 Revised background

-After the Crisis on Infinite Earth crossover event, much of Zatanna's history remained the same although several changes came about to her background; her new history reinforced her father's disappearance to have taken place when she was eighteen years old.
+After the Crisis on Infinite Earths crossover event, much of Zatanna's history remained the same although several changes came about to her background; her new history reinforced her father's disappearance to have taken place when she was eighteen years old.
 At some point prior to her father's death, a young Zatanna also met John Constantine, with whom she once engaged in tantric sex.
 Her father later became aware of their relationship, disapproving of Constantine.

 The 1998 DCU Heroes Secret Files reveals her birth to be thirty years ago, placing her birth year at around 1968.
 Other key events for the character is referenced to having taken place, including her becoming a superhero and stage magician nine years prior (1989) and her attempt to rescue her mother alongside her father and the JLA five years prior.
 It is also eventually revealed she is childhood friends with Bruce Wayne (the future Batman), who came to be trained in escape artistry under her father in his training.